-Working with a sport psychologist can help unlock athletes’ full potentials, not only in sport, but also in life.
-Sport psychology addresses many aspects in sport, essentially aiming an athlete towards optimal performance and well-being.
-Many athletes work on the physical and tactical training that is needed to be successful in athletics but often forget, or don’t know about, the importance of mindset training.
-You may be looking to get back to where you once were, looking to become better than you ever have before, or working on recovering from an injury–our sport psychologists work with athletes with a variety of goals.
+Working with a sport psychologist can help unlock your athlete’s full potential, not only in sport, but also in life.
+Sport psychology addresses many aspects in sport, essentially aiming athletes towards optimal performance and well-being.
+Your child, like many athletes, work very hard on the physical and tactical training that is needed to be successful in athletics but may forget–or even don’t know about–the importance of mindset training.
+We work with athletes on a variety of goals–looking to become better than you ever have before, getting back to where you once were, or working on recovering from an injury.
 Premier Sport Psychology’s sport psychologists want to help athletes of every age become physically strong and mentally stronger.
-They can help improve skills like focus and imagery, as well as help develop more complex mental states such as confidence and motivation.
+We’ll work with your child to help improve skills like focus and imagery, as well as help develop more complex mental states such as confidence and motivation.
 Learning how to cope in social situations, deal with tough emotions, and be more mindful everyday are just a few of the life skills that youth athletes will learn.

 What can I expect the sport psychology sessions to be like?

 Our sport psychologists have developed appropriate therapy techniques that are geared towards all age groups.
 These techniques will cover the developmental and social aspects of sports participation while helping your athlete improve in their sport.
 We work with athletes one-on-one and can also work with their parents/guardians, communicating progress and ensuring parents are comfortable with the process.
 During the sessions, athletes can expect to do a variety of activities such as worksheets, games, one-on-one talking sessions, and also parent and athlete sessions.
 We also offer sessions just for parents.
 These include: